How to convert passion into profit – As told by Dude’s Doughnuts

 Surround yourself with like-minded people

 Multiple studies have been done on happiness in the workplace.
-A lot of the percentages differ, but one thing remains consistent throughout; happier employees increase productivity and surrounding yourself with driven, dynamic individuals is the way to create that environment.
+The exact numbers differ, but the overarching message is that happier employees increase productivity, and surrounding yourself with driven, dynamic individuals is the way towards a productive environment.

-Dude’s Doughnuts found that space in a shared Bermondsey kitchen.
+For Dude’s Doughnuts, that environment was in a shared Bermondsey kitchen.

 “Secret Goldmine is a business owned by a guy called Mike who has very kindly opened up his entire kitchen for seven different food businesses in London.
 These span through sweet pies to pork sandwiches to Trinidad & Tobagonian food, so it’s a real mixture of different cuisines that all get developed underneath one roof.
 It’s a real positive vibe when you’re in here; you feel like there’s a real doers culture of what’s going on down here.”